 From the 1st of June 2016, service tax is levied at 15% of the value of taxable services under Section 66 of the Service Tax Act.
 The 15% includes 0.5% Krishi Kalyan Cess and 0.5% Swach Bharat Cess.

 The calculation of the amount that can be levied is done as a percentage of the charges paid or received for the receipt or provision of services.
 However, the tax need not compulsorily be levied on the whole amount charged to the customer.
 For instance, there is an exception of 60% on any air transportation, 30% on chit funds, and 70% on certain services provided by tour operators.
-Therefore, service tax will be charged on the amount that does not qualify for exemption.
+Therefore, service tax will be charged on the amount that does not qualify for an exemption.

 Example for Calculation of Service Tax